FreeCAD/FreeCAD-documentation/wiki/A_Beginner's_Questions_about_Working_on_the_Wiki.md

-     While the page is under construction, add the Template:UnfinishedDocu template at the top of the page by simply typing: {{UnfinishedDocu}}
+     While the page is under construction, add the Template:UnfinishedDocu template at the top of the page by simply typing:

 -   and standard for
     -   in page toc place on right with show hide ??